PedroMagar/MISA-I/README.md

 		- 1: CPU will update memory address after a memory operation (Read/Write) with +1.
 		- 0: CPU will not update memory address after a memory operation (Read/Write).
 	- Write-Through: (default 1)
-		- 1: If CPU has a cache, it will always write changes to memory.
+		- 1: If the CPU has a cache, it will always write changes to memory.
-		- 0: If CPU has a cache, it will only write changes to memory on cache line retirement.
+		- 0: If the CPU has a cache, it will only write changes to memory on cache line retirement.
 	- FENCE: (default 0)
-		- 1: CPU will only invalidates instruction cache, efectively working as FENCE.I.
+		- 1: CPU will only invalidates instruction cache, effectively working as FENCE.I.
-		- 0: FENCE instruction will invalidate instruction cache and retires data cache when called.
+		- 0: FENCE instruction will invalidate instruction cache and retire data cache when called.
 	- Vector: (default 0)
 		- 1: CPU will enter in vector mode.
 		- 0: CPU will operate normally.